-✓ Contributes to improved public health
+Contributes to improved public health

-✓ Fulfills a regulatory requirement
+Fulfills a regulatory requirement

-✓ Extends current asset life
+Extends current asset life

-✓ Improves system operability and reliability
+Improves system operability and reliability

 To protect the investment of MWRA ratepayers in the Deer Island Treatment Plant (DITP) by ensuring timely replacement of DI's systems, which contain more than 60,000 pieces of equipment with an approximate value of \$1 billion.
-Based on the Master Plan developed in 2006 (and subsequent updates), MWRA expects to sequentially replace equipment and structures in the facility as they reach the end of their useful life.
+Based on the Master Plan developed in 2006, most recently updated in 2013, MWRA expects to sequentially replace equipment and structures in the facility as they reach the end of their useful life.